karstegg/deepgram-transcription-app/DEPLOY_RUN_INSTRUCTIONS_GCP.md

 # Deployment and Running Instructions (Google Cloud)

-This document provides instructions for deploying the backend service to Google Cloud Run and running the full application locally.
+This document provides instructions for deploying the backend service (Node.js/Express) to Google Cloud Run and running the full application (React frontend, Node.js backend) locally.

+**Current Status (as of May 25, 2025):**
+*   The backend is typically deployed to Google Cloud Run and the frontend to Firebase Hosting.
+*   The `development` branch (or a feature branch based on it) is considered the stable version.
+*   The frontend application's logic is primarily contained within `frontend/src/App.js`.
+A more granular, modular structure (e.g., separate files for constants, custom hooks, specific UI components, and services like `apiService.js`) is planned for future refactoring but is not part of the current stable branch structure.
+*   API Keys for Deepgram and Gemini are typically configured as environment variables directly in the Google Cloud Run service settings for the `deepgram-backend` service.

 ## Prerequisites